robbiemu/Udacity---Developing-Android-Apps/Lesson 5.md

          */
         public void onItemSelected(Uri dateUri);
     }
-2. in the listView's `onItemClickListener` (likely set up in ForecastFragment, rendered from the CursorLoader), replace the intent call with a call to `onItemSelected` from the Callback implementation in MainActivity (hint: you might want to store pointer to the activity in the method in which a Fragment is associated with its activity, for reuse here).
+2. in the listView's `onItemClickListener` (likely set up in MainActivityFragment, rendered from the CursorLoader), replace the intent call with a call to `onItemSelected` from the Callback implementation in MainActivity (hint: you might want to store pointer to the activity in the method in which a Fragment is associated with its activity, for reuse here).
 3. in the MainActivity, override the `onItemSelected` callback using a property set to flag which state (twopane or single pane) the device is rendering in.
 Render an intent if it is false, but use a fragment transaction to add the fragment to the container in the current layout if true.
 Use a Bundle to pass to `onCreateLoader` in ForecastFragment, to pass in the URI in this case.
 4. Use this code in other activities, such as the settings activity, to return back to the main activity rather than restarting it when navigating up:
     @TargetApi(Build.VERSION_CODES.JELLY_BEAN)